nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_gp_practice.md

 ## Example GP Name Using Practitioner Resource ##

 Note: The GP is linked to the GP Practice by the Practitioner resource referencing the organization resource using the managingOrganization element.
+The PractitionerRole resource identifies the practitioner in the role of GP.

 <script src="https://gist.github.com/IOPS-DEV/3f5d3d112a125a0d28f449964e0a26c5.js"></script>